valerieniloinsigh31/FitForWork_v1/README.md

 <b>Returning Visitor Goals</b>
 As a Returning Visitor, I want to find information about different tiers and approaches for plans and prices.
 As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have.
-As a Returning Visitor, I want to find facebook business profile.
+As a Returning Visitor, I want to find  the facebook business profile.
-As a Returning Visitor, I want to see what is involved with the other tiers.
+As a Returning Visitor, I want to see what is involved with the other tiers and approaches.
 As a Returning Visitor, I want to be able to buy the same plan or a different plan again and for my payment information to have been saved.
+As a Returning Visitor, i want to be able to view my customer profile history.

 <b>Frequent User Goals</b>
-As a Frequent User, I want to check to see if there are any newly added plans or add-ons t the nutrition newsletters.
+As a Frequent User, I want to check to see if there are any newly added plans or add-ons to the nutrition newsletters.
 As a Frequent User, I want to check to see if there are any new customer testimonials on the facebook business profile.
 As a Frequent User, I want to sign up to the Nutrition Newsletter so that I am emailed any major updates and/or changes to the website or organisation.
-As a Frequent User, I want to be able to quickly access the affiliated facebook business profile so that I can leave post.
+As a Frequent User, I want to be able to quickly access the affiliated facebook business profile so that I can leave a post about my progress.

 <b>Prioritisation</b?>